Seminar Photo Albums

 (Click on photos to open/view each album)

-Tuesday's agenda featured a “Meet Your Army” event at the Army Heritage and Education Center, where NSS participants met local soldiers and NCOs, explored equipment displays, and learned more about today's Army.
-In the afternoon, General (Ret.)
-Vincent Brooks, former commander of U.S. Forces Korea, discussed the dangers of great power competition in the Indo-Pacific and beyond.
-He emphasized the prevalence of violent conflict below the threshold of war and its impact on deterrence.
+A “Meet Your Army” event at the Army Heritage and Education Center headlined Wednesday’s program, where NSS participants met local soldiers and NCOs, explored equipment displays, and learned more about today’s Army.
+In the afternoon, Ambassador (Ret.)
+Daniel Shields, former U.S. ambassador to Brunei, discussed the art of diplomacy, the United States’ unique approach to foreign relations, and their application in the Indo-Pacific.
 He fielded questions in an open discussion, which seminar groups continued afterward.
-The day ended with a social reception at the commandant's residence, offering another opportunity for students, faculty, and guests to connect in an informal setting.
+The day ended with a social reception at MG Bredenkamp’s residence, fostering further connection among students, faculty, and guests.